Academic Catalog 2024-2025

 Fees May include estimated or actual Assessment and Student Teaching Fees

-Tuition Set at assumed enrollment status amounts unless otherwise requested.
+Tuition Set at projected enrollment status amounts unless otherwise requested.
 Graduate students are generally assumed to be enrolled full-time (in six (6) units per semester).
 Teaching Credential students are generally assumed to be enrolled half-time (in six (6) units per semester).
 Tuition budget may be adjusted based on actual enrollment status upon request.

 Books & Supplies (Books, Educational Supplies, Course Fees, Computer Expenses) Determined by CSAC’s Student Expense Budget for California.
 May be adjusted based on enrollment status (full-time, three-quarter time, half-time).